algolia/talksearch/src/talksearch-js.md

 ## Include libraries

 You'll need to include both the InstantSearch.js library, and the TalkSearch.js helper.
-Both libraries come with some CSS styling, to provide a default styling.
+Both libraries come with some CSS, to provide a default styling.

 ```html
 <script